Ongoing payroll tasks

 - Unless you set the irregular payment indicator or the appropriate pay frequency field, HMRC will assume that an employee who has not been reported on the FPS for a period of time has left that employment.

 The amounts recorded on the FPS will be used by HMRC to work out what payments to expect from the employer.
-But the amount that you actually owe may be affected by matters not mentioned in the FPS such as recovery of statutory payments made to employees (such as Statutory Maternity Pay).
+But the amount that you actually owe may be affected by matters not mentioned in the FPS such as recovery of statutory payments made to employees (such as statutory maternity pay).

 In these situations, an EPS must be created and submitted to inform HMRC of amendments to a liability calculated from the FPS (this will be done by your payroll software).
 If you have no adjustments to report for any pay period, no EPS is required.

 In addition, if an employer does not pay any employees in whole tax month (6th of one month to the 5th of the next) an EPS will need to be submitted to HMRC indicating that no payments have been made.
-Please note that this is different to the situation where you don’t pay your PA for a week say, but you pay them for the rest of the tax month as normal – you do not need to submit an EPS for the unpaid week (it is not really necessary but you could send a ‘nil’ FPS for this purpose if you wanted to).
+Please note that this is different to the situation where you do not pay your PA for a week say, but you pay them for the rest of the tax month as normal – you do not need to submit an EPS for the unpaid week (it is not really necessary but you could send a ‘nil’ FPS for this purpose if you wanted to).

 If you do not file an EPS when you have made no payments at all in a tax month, HMRC may assume that you have simply forgotten to file and may estimate how much you should pay.